SINGER

 Icon of person Oliver Sykes

-Oliver Scott Sykes, commonly known as Oli Sykes (born 20 November 1986) is an English musician who is the lead vocalist and primary lyricist of the rock band Bring Me the Horizon.
-He has also founded the apparel company Drop Dead Clothing, and created a graphic novel.
+Oliver Scott Sykes, known professionally as Oli Sykes (born 20 November 1986) is an English musician, and the lead vocalist and primary lyricist of the rock band Bring Me the Horizon.
+He founded apparel company Drop Dead Clothing and opened a vegan dinnery in Sheffield.
 Read more on Wikipedia

 Memorability Metrics